ZanaKriezi/tourly_skopje_guide/README.md

 **Tourly** is an AI-powered web platform for exploring Skopje, Macedonia.
 It helps locals and tourists discover attractions, restaurants, malls, and entertainment spots, with personalized recommendations and map-based navigation.

+This project was developed as part of a university group project.

 ## Quick Start

 ### Backend (Spring Boot)